CCrypto/ccvpn2/ccvpn/pages/install-gnulinux.md

     service openvpn start ccrypto

-To start it on boot, edit `/etc/default/openvpn` and uncomment/change the `AUTOSTART` line:
+To start it on boot, [save your creditentials](/page/auth-user-pass) first, and edit `/etc/default/openvpn` and uncomment/change the `AUTOSTART` line:

     AUTOSTART="ccrypto"